peterahn8/Whispr/README.md

 2. "Does `Whispr` give advice on how to code?"

    - No. In an effort to minimize the scope of `Whispr`, it will not teach developers how to code.
-It will only give actionable insight on how to integrate their tech stack in a project.
+It will only give insight on how to integrate their tech stack in a project, via a detailed roadmap.

 3. "Is this scalable?
 How would you cover the token cost of a user's requests to OpenAI API?"